Mixed Strategies and Randomization

 Avoid being profiled and front-run by adding controlled unpredictability to your execution approach.

-How smart traders avoid being profiled and front-run by adding controlled unpredictability to their execution.
+How traders avoid being profiled by order-anticipation algos by adding controlled unpredictability to their execution — when it actually pays, and when it just adds variance.

 You’ve heard this before: